olfrank/CapstoneV2_Blockchain/my-app/README.md

 - To make this application more applicable to a real world scenario, instead of a square root function, the owner could hash  valid documentation and compared its value to a corresponding hash value on record.
 This would provide a truth/false validation of ones ownership to a property title.

 ### zkSNARKs
-- zkSNARKs (Zero Knowledge, Succinct, Non-Interactive Argument of Knowledge) allows you to verify, with cryptographic certainty, that someone else has computed a value and that they’ve done so by a process which you can verify all without having to witness the actual computation.
+- zkSNARKs allows you to verify, with cryptographic certainty, that someone else has computed a value and that they’ve done so by a process which you can verify all without having to witness the actual computation.
 Its a way to quickly prove something, without interacting with anyone else, in a way that is difficult to hack, can’t be replicated, and can be done without you needing to tell anyone what you’re trying to prove.

 - In this project, zkSNARKs has been implemented using ZoKrates, a toolbox for zkSNARKs on Ethereum.
-ZoKrates provides a higher level programming language which compiles down to the underlying constraint system and thus allows programmers to write snarks much closer to how they are used to programming.
+ZoKrates provides a higher level programming language which compiles down to the underlying constraint system.
 Docker has also been used to intialise and setup ZoKrates.

 ### OpenSea
 - Property tokens are listed on OpenSea, a decentralised marketplace used for selling digital assets on Ethereum.